Karl Friedrich von dem Knesebeck: Post-War

 In 1819 Knesebeck accompanied the Crown Prince, later King Frederick William IV, on a tour of Switzerland and Bavaria.
 The two men had come to know each other during the earlier military campaigns and became close lifelong friends.
 A journey to Rome in the same year resulted in his inadvertent purchase of the Head of Christ by Corregio, which he had initially considered a copy but which turned out to be the stolen original.
 He eventually gifted the painting to the Prussian royal family, on the condition that it would remain in the Royal Chapel.

 In 1822 Knesebeck became commander of the mounted Feldjäger Corps, while remaining aide-de-camp to the king.
 In 1823 King Frederick William III gave him the estate Huysburg, in recognition of his services.
 Knesebeck was promoted to full General in 1825 and was appointed commander-in-chief of the army in the Grand Duchy of Posen.
 He received the Order of the Black Eagle in 1832 and the Order of St. Andrew in 1834, the highest awards of Prussia and Russia respectively.

-In 1840 it was Knesbeck who brought the news of King Frederick William III's death to the Viennese court.
+In 1840 it was Knesebeck who brought the news of King Frederick William III's death to the Viennese court.
 That same year he was offered elevation to Graf (Earl), but declined, preferring to retain his Freiherr title.

 Armed tensions in Poland provided King Frederick William IV, for whom Knesebeck was still officially acting as primary military adviser, the opportunity to offer him promotion to field marshal on 7 October 1847, a five star rank that could only be bestowed in wartime.
 Knesebeck also declined this honour, pointing to his advanced age and suggesting it would "make a mockery of active field marshals".
 He instead requested his discharge from the army, which was granted him with a simultaneous promotion to field marshal at the insistence of the king.
 He died on 12 January 1848 in Berlin.
 Following a state funeral with an honour guard of nine regiments he was buried in the Alter Garnisonfriedhof.

 On the church in Neuruppin-Karwe hangs a memorial to Knesebeck, with the inscription:

 "Carl Friedrich von dem Knesebeck, born in Carwe 1768, died in Berlin 1848.
 A Prussian field marshal, he fought for the honour of his King and Country in 17 battles and served to the glory of his fatherland from his 13th year until his death.
 Peace to his remains, honour to his memory."